Bounga/bounga.org/_drafts/2011-09-12-creating-a-static-web-site.markdown

 tags: ['ruby', 'web', 'tools', 'shell', 'static']
 ---

-Couple months ago I was working on my [personal website](http:/www.cavigneaux.net) that I decided to re-write from scratch since most of the existing things will be scratched off and replaced.
+Couple months ago I was working on my [personal website](http:/www.cavigneaux.net) that I decided to re-write from scratch since most of the existing things had to be scratched off and replaced.

 This site has a really simple purpose: present myself, my knowledges and projects I work on.
 A way for potential customers & partners to know a bit more about me and my skills.